Insubric/steepest_paths_tool/README.md

 ----------------------
 Launch RStudio, create a new empty project (File -> New Project) and save it in the same folder where the above-mentioned 4 items are already found.

 Add the main and core scripts ("main.R", "calc_lines.R") to this newly created RStudio project (File -> Open File).
-If you don't want to use RStudio or even create a new project remember to set the working directory properly.
+If you don't want to use RStudio or even create a new project remember to set the working directory properly (function _setwd_).

 Run the main R script.
 Attention: at least the first time, it is best to proceed one step at a time so that you understand the organization of the code and carefully read the included comments and instructions.